Experimental Particle Physics at The University of Alabama consists of seven faculty working on:

 - Other physics being looked into by these research groups include: supernovae, neutron decay, neutrino magnetic moments, geo-neutrinos, negative muon capture, magnetic monopoles, and more.

-Research activities in the collider physics group at The University of Alabama are focused on the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider (LHC) in CERN, the European particle physics laboratory in Geneva, Switzerland.
+Research activities in the Collider Physics group at The University of Alabama are focused on the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider (LHC) in CERN, the European particle physics laboratory in Geneva, Switzerland.
 The UA Collider Physics group is led by Dr. Conor Henderson and Dr. Paolo Rumerio.

 The CMS Collaboration is an international collaboration of over 2000 scientists who operate the Compact Muon Solenoid detector at the Large Hadron Collider in CERN.
 The LHC is colliding protons at the highest energies ever achieved in the laboratory.
 These collisions have already discovered the long-elusive Higgs boson, and it is hoped that they may also reveal even more exotic new physics, such as supersymmetry or extra dimensions of space.
 For more information on the Alabama group’s activities on CMS, visit the UA Collider Physics group webpage.